Parliament’s spending watchdog raises ‘value for money’ concern over Royal Lodge

 Parliament’s spending watchdog has raised concerns over the value for money of Prince Andrew’s living arrangements amid a furore over his “peppercorn” rent at Royal Lodge.

-The Public Accounts Committee (PAC) has written to the Treasury and the Crown Estate asking them to explain the rationale behind the lease arrangements on the 30-room mansion.
+The Public Accounts Committee (PAC) has written to the Treasury and the Crown Estate asking them to explain the rationale behind the lease on the 30-room mansion by November 28.

-The King’s brother is said to be in talks with Charles’s representatives about leaving the property voluntarily following renewed controversy over his links to paedophile financier Jeffrey Epstein.
+The King’s brother is said to be in talks with Charles’s representatives about leaving the property voluntarily after renewed controversy over his links to paedophile financier Jeffrey Epstein.

-In a letter published on Wednesday, PAC chairman and Tory MP Sir Geoffrey Clifton-Brown said: “There is considerable and understandable public interest in the spending of public money in relation to Prince Andrew, which in part stems from the fact that he is no longer a working Royal and from serious and disturbing allegations made against him,” he said.
+In a letter on Wednesday, PAC chairman and Tory MP Sir Geoffrey Clifton-Brown said: “There is considerable and understandable public interest in the spending of public money in relation to Prince Andrew, which in part stems from the fact that he is no longer a working royal and from serious and disturbing allegations made against him.”

-He asked “that you write to us providing an update on the status of, and rationale for, the lease”.
+He asked a series of questions including whether the cost of any work on the property had been funded by the taxpayer, and whether an unredacted copy of the lease could be provided.

+“Does the current tenancy remain the most appropriate use of the Royal Lodge in light of the recent changed role for Prince Andrew, and if so, on what grounds?”
+Sir Geoffrey wrote.

 Andrew sought to draw a line under years of controversy after accusations that he sexually abused Virginia Giuffre, by giving up his dukedom and other titles ahead of the publication of her posthumous memoirs earlier this month.